Swollen Members: 2009–2010: Armed to the Teeth, Greatest Hits

-2011-2012: Dagger Mouth
+2011–2012: Dagger Mouth and Monsters II

-Swollen Members scheduled the release of a studio album, Dagger Mouth, for April 2011, under Suburban Noize.
-Its first single is "Mr. Impossible".
-The second single released off Dagger Mouth is "Bring Me Down" which features rapper Saigon.
-A compilation album titled Monsters 2 was released August 2, 2011.
+Swollen Members released their sixth album, Dagger Mouth in April 2011, with the label Suburban Noize.
+The first single was "Mr. Impossible", followed by "Bring Me Down" which features rapper Saigon.
+The album was nominated for Rap Recording of the Year at the Juno Awards of 2012.
+It won Rap/Hip-Hop Recording of the Year at the 2012 Western Canadian Music Awards.

+A compilation album titled Monsters II was released on August 2, 2011.
+In December 2011, the group released another compilation album titled 1997.
+The album includes songs recorded in the late 1990s, some of which first appeared on the Europe/United Kingdom release of their debut album Balance.

 2013: Beautiful Death Machine

-On March 19, 2013, their ninth studio album, Beautiful Death Machine was released, and had debuted at number 3 on the Canadian Albums Chart, making it the group's highest charting album in Canada.
+On March 19, 2013, their seventh studio album, Beautiful Death Machine was released, featuring guest appearances from Heavy Metal Kings, Slaine, Esoteric, Celph Titled, Apathy and Snak the Ripper.
+The album debuted at number three on the Canadian Albums Chart, making it the group's highest-charting in Canada.

 2014: Brand New Day

-On June 17, 2014 the group released their tenth studio album Brand New Day.
+On June 17, 2014, the group released their eighth studio album Brand New Day.
 In mid-February 2015, Madchild was listed on the King of the Dot BO5 card against the battle rapper by the stage name of Daylyt.

 2018: "Bank Job" and other projects

 In 2018, the Swollen Members single "Bank Job" was released, followed by several solo releases by Madchild and Prevail and Rob the Viking's new project XL The Band.

 In 2021, Swollen Members released a single and music video for "Tetris" featuring Neph.
 Since then, Madchild has been focused on solo releases, and Prevail and Rob the Viking have been focused on XL The Band.
+In 2022, the group released a second greatest hits album titled The Best Of.

+Musical style

+Their music is influenced by punk rock and heavy metal.
+Matt Conaway of AllMusic said their debut album Balance was "at the forefront of developing a new style" and they have been called "a bridge between punk rock and hip-hop".
+The Rough Guide called them "two of the most innovative people in hip-hop".
+The group was known for their "medieval" wordplay and references to vikings, warlocks, wizards, Dungeons & Dragons and Conan the Barbarian.